rbhidalgo/git-github-lab/github-lab-answers.md

 Why would you want to use a branch other than the default master? to work on a specific part of a project, before it's ready to be pushed to the master

+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+You would merge when the master has been updated with new code/files, submit a pull request when you are not the orginal repo owner or need someone to review the work before merging the branch

+What command do you use to send all of the work that you've done locally to your remote repository? git push origin master